-FRD 22.5.19 applies to an FMA 'public body' that is required to comply with the Victorian Government Purchasing Board (VGPB) goods and services supply policies.
+FRD 22.5.18 applies to an FMA 'public body' that is required to comply with the VGPB goods and services supply policies.

 VGPB policies apply to departments and specified entities including VGPB expansion agencies from 1 July 2021.
-The table below lists the DEECA entities that are subject to VGPB supply policies, as listed on the Buying for Victoria website (current on the date of publication of this guide).
-108
+The table below lists the DEECA entities that are subject to VGPB supply policies.
+The table below lists the DEECA entities that are subject to VGPB supply policies.